-To justify research in this category, its benefit has to be related directly to prevention or cure of serious diseases in the future.
-Examples are repeat CT/PET/SPECT scans and scans using tracers labelled with long lived radionuclides, such as 89Zr labelled monoclonal antibodies.
+To justify these risks, research in this category should be aimed at future prevention, diagnosis or treatment of serious disease.
+Examples are repeat CT/PET/SPECT scans and scans using tracers labelled with long-lived radionuclides, such as Zr labelled monoclonal antibodies.
+If healthy controls are required, they should preferentially be at risk of the disease under investigation.